CyberRedX/CyberRedX/README.md

 - 🌱 I’m currently learning To use Godot
 - 👯 I’m looking to collaborate on some open source projects, if u have any please let me know
 - 💬 Ask me about Programming Cause i just love it
-- 📫 How to reach me: cyberred16@gmail.com , [reddit](https://reddit.com/u/CyberRedX)
+- 📫 How to reach me: Telegram: @CyberRedX (in telegram)

 - 😄 Pronouns: he, his, him, kid etc
 - ⚡ Fun fact: Did u know?
-I am just 13! (you know cause i said it in the start)
+I am just 13! (you knew cause i said it in the start)